Reports To: Senior Program Manager-SF ILSP

 - Must have a dependable car, valid driver’s license, and proof of insurance.

-- Proficiency in Microsoft Office programs, particularly Word and Excel.
+- Proficiency in Microsoft Office programs, particularly Word and Excel and power point.

 Required of all staff for successful performance at First Place

 - Intentional use of data to improve performance

 - Resiliency in persisting through setbacks